harrydowning/serl/docs/source/user_guide/lang_config.rst

 A grammar production consists of a head and a body, where the head is a non-terminal and the body is an arrangement of terminals (i.e., tokens) and other non-terminals.

 A key of this property represents the head of a production, with the value being the corresponding body.
-If the value is a list, then each element will be its own grammar production but all will correspond to the same head.
+To define multiple productions with the same head specify the value as a list.

 Whitespace is ignored and so rules can be spread across multiple lines.
 The grammar start symbol will be taken as the head of the production defined first.